cmc-aau/hpc-docs/docs/access.md

 4. Click it to the right and enter your password to login

+???+ Important
-**Important**: When you are done with your work do NOT just close the window, please choose "log out" from the menu in the virtual desktop unless you leave something running.
+      When you are done with your work do **NOT** just close the window.
+Please choose "log out" from the menu in the virtual desktop unless you leave something running.

 ## Transferring files
 Both VS Code and MobaXterm support file transfers, but you can also use other GUI apps like [FileZilla](https://filezilla-project.org/download.php) or [WinSCP](https://winscp.net/eng/index.php).
-When just using a terminal there are several commands like `scp`, `rsync`, `rclone`, or `sftp`, all of which connect through the SSH protocol.
+When just using a terminal there are several tools like `scp`, `rsync`, `rclone`, or `sftp`, all of which connect through the SSH protocol.

 ## External access
 To access the servers while not directly connected to any AAU or [eduroam](https://eduroam.dk/) network there are two options.
 Either you connect through VPN, which will route all your traffic through AAU, or you can use the SSH gateway through `sshgw.aau.dk` for SSH connections only.
 If you need virtual desktop access only VPN will work (for now).